UMassCDS/slurmcollie/docs/Modeling approach.md

 - One approach is to subsample these points to make them far more sparse.
 - Another approach is to cut them into blocks (2x2 m, perhaps), retaining all points but using blocks as the units for OOB and holdout data.
 We won't have enough blocks to treat each block as a sample point.
 - Another consideration is we want to try upscaling input data to reduce spatial heterogeneity.
 This would result in fewer (perhaps far fewer) points in each block.
+## Tracking model runs
+- We'll want an approach to track modeling runs.
+I don't have details worked out, but I'm thinking there will be a master model file (tab-delimited text) with a row for each model that includes the following:
+	- model id
+	- date it was run
+	- site(s)
+	- modeling approach used (random forest, AdaBoost)
+	- x variables included, or maybe link to parameters file
+	- hyperparameters (or link to file)
+	- model fit summary: CCR, kappa, F1, etc.
+	- link to model fit: confusion matrix, variable importance
+	- link to model in RDS file
+	- link to predicted geoTIFF
+	- subjective scoring field - 1 to 5 stars or something
+	- comment field
+- When a model is launched, a row will be created for it
+- When a predicted grid is created, a link to it will be added
+- a function to delete (or maybe archive) rows that deletes/archives linked data files too
+- May want a split mechanism to launch models vs. actually run them
 # Data prep and modeling overview
-1. Copy geoTIFFs from the Google Drive for each site, resample and align, clip, and put separate geoTIFFs in a single folder on Unity for each site (the "stack," though they're separate files).
+1. Copy geoTIFFs from the Google Drive (or NAS via SFTP) for each site, resample and align, clip, and put separate geoTIFFs in a single folder on Unity for each site (the "stack," though they're separate files).
 That's what I've done, though want to make it read properly from the Google drive plus a couple more changes.
 2. Produce derived rasters such as NDVI in the stack folders. (optional)
 3. Upsample selected rasters into the stack folders. (optional)
 4. Sample rasters for transects at a site, producing an R data frame (this is the first time we have anything big in memory, and it's not that big).
 This data frame does NOT contain the entirety of the rasters, just the values at the sample points.
 Save as an RDS (binary R format that's fast to read).